Data Standards

 - Supplemental (Exploratory for all other diseases) — additional recommended data elements where inclusion depends upon the particulars of the study

-Please note the Version 1.0 TBI CDE recommendations of the Demographics and Clinical Assessment Working Group are available on the IMPACT Web site.
+Please note the TBI v1.0 CDE recommendations of the Demographics and Clinical Assessment Working Group are available on the IMPACT Web site.
 These CDE recommendations are presented using an alternate classification scheme of three levels of detail: Basic, Intermediate and Advanced, with the greatest level of detail in the Advanced version.

 Roster

-Lists members of the TBI v1.0 CDE Working Group by subgroup and the NINDS CDE Team.
+Complete 2010 Version 1.0 TBI CDE Working Group Roster – Lists members of the TBI v1.0 CDE Working Group by subgroup and the NINDS CDE Team.

-Lists members of the Pediatric v1.0 CDE Working Group.
+Complete 2012 Version 1.0 TBI CDE Pediatric Working Group Roster – Lists members of the Pediatric v1.0 CDE Working Group.

 Please see the Overview tab for additional project background and timeline information.